 Camp is the common thread

 The girls often describe camp as their constant; that their camp friends know them for who they really are.
 You spend weeks on end with each other, you share in all the same experiences and the friendships form quickly and for longevity.
-Life outside of camp is constantly changing: you might move, you change schools, you age out of organizations or programs.
+Life outside of summer camp is constantly changing: you might move, you change schools, you age out of organizations or programs.
 Camp remains constant.
 You belong, you are known, you have value and there are opportunities for you as you age.

 Page is Florence Ellis’s (original founder of Keystone summer camp for girls) great great niece and a fourth-generation Director of Keystone.
 She is a graduate of Duke University and assumed the position of Director in 1984.
 Her father, Bill Ives, ran the camp from 1961 until 1984.
 Page grew up at Keystone and spent her summers as a camper, counselor, and Head Counselor before taking over the Director’s position.
 Page currently lives at Keystone with her husband and three children.
 She serves on various community boards in Brevard.
 Her love of Keystone is contagious!

 Keystone Camp was established in the summer of 1916 by Miss Florence Ellis and Miss Fannie Holt, who brought a group of girls from Jacksonville, FL to Western North Carolina.
 By 1919, Keystone Camp found its permanent home on the current site in Brevard, North Carolina.
 Unfortunately, Florence Ellis died at an early age in 1926, but Fannie Holt continued to run Keystone until 1942.
 At that time, Catherine Ellis Ives, Florence’s niece, purchased Keystone from Fannie Holt and remained the director until 1961.